 Described as a “forest of masts,” San Francisco’s Gold Rush waterfront was a floating economy of ships and wharves, where a dazzling array of global goods was traded and transported.
 Drawing on excavations in buried ships and collapsed buildings from this period, James P. Delgado re-creates San Francisco’s unique maritime landscape, shedding new light on the city’s remarkable rise from a small village to a boomtown of thousands in the three short years from 1848 to 1851.
 Gleaning history from artifacts–preserves and liquors in bottles, leather boots and jackets, hulls of ships, even crocks of butter lying alongside discarded guns–Gold Rush Port paints a fascinating picture of how ships and global connections created the port and the city of San Francisco.
 Setting the city’s history into the wider web of international relationships, Delgado reshapes our understanding of developments in the Pacific that led to a world system of trading.
 Purchase online.

-Watch Jim talk about the gold rush in this video courtesy of ArchaeologyTV.
+Watch Jim talk about the gold rush on the Videos page.

 Thousands of vessels arrived at San Francisco between 1849 and 1856, discharging thousands of passengers and more than a million tons of cargo.
 The first step toward creating a successful entrepôt (trading post) was to build a unique waterfront that used ships as floating buildings, wharves as streets, and buildings on pilings into which goods could flow from around the world.
 On this quickly built waterfront, the entrepreneurs of the time hastened to sell or repackage these goods and transship them to the interior of California and the gold mines.